 Sometimes engineers take advantage of their privileged position in order to steer the development process in a direction that seems most pleasant to them.
 They do not necessarily act intentionally.
 It is just too easy to become mixed up in this self-referential circle.
 Alan Cooper honored this position when naming his book The Inmates Are Running the Asylum (Cooper, 1999).

 The attitude software engineers have is without a doubt fine in their own minds, and their standpoint is rarely challenged by other people in the product development process.
 Therefore, it is not surprising that engineers see no reason to take the suggestions of interaction designers seriously, since they usually just mean more work.
 Engineers block suggestions by responding that they are not feasible for technical reasons.

 The term interaction architect was introduced by Bruce Tognazzini in one of his recent columns (Tognazzini, 2003).
+This was the ignition point for the Interaction Design Association IxDA.
 With this proposal he aims to give one unifying title to all those software designers, interaction engineers, human interface folks, user-experience flower-hoppers, or "whatever we are calling ourselves today."
 Interaction architects are in charge of designing the gestalt of the software product.
 They need to be creative in order to find solutions for product requirements that conform to specific style guides.
 Interaction architects tend to perceive themselves as artists.

 Now we are back at the point where interaction architects have to communicate with software engineers.
 For the interaction architect it is important to understand the engineer's attitude in order to be able to cope with the situation.
 This is less complicated for usability experts that have their roots in computer science than for those who come from graphics design or psychology.
 The latter per se do not speak the same language as the engineers.
 This additionally widens the gap between those groups and causes the usability experts to not be treated as fully accepted members of the product team.